-- Students will use the internal messaging system to contact their teacher.
+- Students use the internal messaging system to contact their teacher.
 Please allow 12-24 hours for teacher response time.

 Archway Counselors will enter grades for all Archway courses as they are completed.
-Courses not completed on time will receive a grade based on the course Actual Grade (includes zeros for unfinished lessons that should have been completed).
+Courses not completed on time will receive a grade based on the course Relative Grade (includes zeros for unfinished lessons that should have been completed).

 HLA/Archway grade scale is as follows: 100 – 94 = A; 93 – 86 = B; 85 – 77 = C; 76 – 70 = D 69 and below = F.

 In the case of expired courses, a student may request an extension to finish.
 Please notify an Archway counselor as soon as possible if your student wants to drop a course.
 If your student drops a course during the first 20 days of a courses start date, the course will not appear on the student’s record.
-If your student changes to a different curriculum please update your education plan in Applecore and contact Archway to drop courses as soon as possible.
+If your student changes to a different curriculum, please update your education plan in Applecore and contact Archway to drop courses as soon as possible.
 Failure to update Applecore with a new education plan could result in dismissal from HLA.

 Following is Archway/HLA’s policy concerning Plagiarism.
 Please be sure your students are aware of what plagiarism is.
 Plagiarism may seem like a quick way to finish, but it is not only illegal, it is also a Code of Ethics violation and could result in your dismissal from Archway and HLA.